 The caffeine in Hydroxycut was also cited as a possible cause in the exertional rhabdomyolysis of three American soldiers in a 2013 case study.
 Skeletal muscle tears that release fluid into the circulatory system cause exertional rhabdomyolysis, which can lead to metabolic, blood, and liver problems.

 Hydroxycut has been suggested as a contributor to some cases of ulcerative colitis.
-And psychiatric researchers in Australia and New Zealand have studied Hydroxycut as possibly triggering manic episodes.
+And

 If you have struggled with being overweight, you probably feel very frustrated.
 It’s easy to see why you’d want to try a weight loss product like Hydroxycut, which, since its multiple reformations, seems somewhat safer.
 But why gamble with a possible urgent health complication, or risk triggering a dangerous condition you didn’t even know you had?
 The goal of weight loss is better health, not endangerment.